Water Conservation

 Replace Your Old Toilet

-If your home is more than about five to ten years old, and the toilet, which is the largest water user in your home, has never been replaced, then it is very likely you do not have a water-efficient, 6-litre (1.6-gallon) per flush toilet.
+If your home is more than five to ten years old and the toilet, which is the largest water user in your home, has never been replaced, then it is very likely you do not have a water-efficient, 6-litre (1.6-gallon) per flush toilet.
 Even some newer homes still have high-flush toilets.
 The volume per flush is often printed at the back of the seat, near the base of the tank or the seat hinge.

 Replace Your Clothes Washer